wp-plugins/wpsc-support-tickets/readme.txt

  * Users can create support tickets and reply to their own tickets
  * Guests can use tickets as well, using just their email address.
 Disabled by default.
- * Admins, and any user granted the manage_wpsct_support_tickets capability, can reply to, close, or delete any ticket
+ * Admins, Super Admins, and any user granted the manage_wpsct_support_tickets capability, can reply to, close, or delete any ticket
  * Front end support ticket interface is done in jQuery, and utilizes Ajax ticket loading
  * Customizable departments, email messages, and CSS for custom solutions
  * You can hide support ticket capabilities from a user who has not purchased a specific product (requires [wpStoreCart](http://wordpress.org/extend/plugins/wpstorecart/ "wpStoreCart") 2.4.9 or higher)